 Habitat: Poke Milkweed grows from a sturdy taproot.
 It is more of a woodland plant and grows best in dappled sunlight in the understory in loamy soils with moderate moisture.

 Names: The Angiosperm Phylogeny Group in 2000 re-assigned the Ascelepias genus to the Apocynaceae family from the previous Asclepiadaceae (Milkweed) family.
-You will find many references that have not yet picked this up.
 The genus name Asclepias is named for the Greek god of healing "Asklepios" and exaltata is often used when a plant is tall for its genus as is the case with this milkweed.
 For more info see notes below.
 The author name for the plant classification, 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 In Eloise Butler's time the plant was sometimes called Asclepias phytolaccoides.

 Comparisons: While the flowers of most milkweeds look similar and are usually in an umbel, this species is identified by the loose umbels of few white flowers, the unbranched stem, and the more shaded locations where it grows.
 Compare to: Common Milkweed, Swamp Milkweed, Whorled Milkweed, Butterfly Milkweed.